Best Car Loans Online for 2020

 One of the most important things in your quest for a car loan is knowing your credit score – it affects what kind of interest rate you can get.
 The better your credit, the better rate.
 Inversely, the worse your credit, the worse your rate, that is if you can even qualify for a loan.
 In fact, an excellent credit score is the single best thing you can do to save you money on your loan.
 Finding out your credit score first is the most important step of the application process.

 To help you grasp the idea, take a look at the table below.
 Taken from myFICO’s calculator, information below displays how different credit scores can affect rates, which affects how much you pay monthly and how much extra you pay on top of the loan amount.
-The table below is based on a $20,000 new car loan over a four-year term, where the APR (interest rates) are national averages:
+The table below is based on a $20,000 new car loan over a four-year loan term, where the average APR (interest rates) are national averages:

 |Credit Score||APR||Monthly Payment||Total Interest Paid|

-There is a huge difference between interest rates for the highest and lowest scores, even though the additional $100 in monthly payment doesn’t seem like a huge difference.
-In fact, it seems pretty reasonable, until you realize how much it adds up in the long run.
+There is a huge difference between interest rates for the highest and lowest credit score, even though the additional $100 in monthly payment doesn’t seem like a huge difference.
+In fact, it seems pretty reasonable, until you realize how much it adds up in the long run, over the loan term, or the life of the loan.